NoraMansour/GeoQuiz/README.md

 Chapter 3 branch uses some code from the challenge exercises from Chapter 2 instead of the exact examples from the book.

-Chapter 4 covers debugging and does no have any code to contribute.
+Chapter 4 covers debugging and does not have any code to contribute.